PeterEriksson/dugb-3/README.md

 - [ ] Come up with a nicer design for Profile page (desktop, mobile ok) + add logic for reviewing other players (strengths/weaknesses)
    - Personal notification after being reviewed by another player OR when a player has updated his ***favorite saying***
 - [ ] Refactor/Rewrite search logic.
 - [x] In profile page see trend for k/d. ↘ or ↗ or  ➡️.
-Ok ✅
 - [ ] Come up with a better design for lists
 - [ ] Come up with what Loadouts page should be
 - [x] Automatic scroll down to the corresponding post/list when user clicks on a notification + css animation highlighting the corresponding post.
-Ok ✅
-- [x] Comments on Posts?
-Ok ✅
+- [x] Comments on Posts.
 - [x] Make the mobile screen size more user firendly.
-Ok ✅
 - [ ] Upgrade Firebase version so that we can install firebase-hooks in order to render loading indicator while verifying user.
 - [ ] Add feature to edit user's info.
    - if a user is edited (for example user has updated his userImage) add cloud function that handles updating user's info in posts/lists/comments
 - [ ] Paginate posts data
 - [x] Add a special celebration Post when a user has a new win.
-Ok ✅
    - Implement same feature but when user has increased(significantly) his k/d (todo)
    - install react-hot-toast and notify the user.
 Ok ✅
 - [ ] Database sanitation (delete nested data using cloud functions)